Communist3/Suicidal-Tamagotchi-Microbit/README.md

 # Tamagotchi-Microbit
-This is an old school tamagotchi remade using a BBC Microbit.
+This is an old school tamagotchi remade using a BBC Microbit.It has a user attempt to keep a digital creature alive as long as possible, by feeding and putting it to sleep when it is tired or hungry.
+If the creature remains tired or hungry.The two buttons have been utilised on the microbit, the button on the left(buttonA) feeds the pet, and the button on the left(buttonB) puts it to sleep.
 The code:

 from microbit import *
 import random
+import music
 happyFace=Image("00000:"
                 "09090:"
                 "00000:"
                 "90009:"
                 "99999")
 happyLeft=Image("00000:"
-                "90900:"
+                "09090:"
                 "00000:"
                 "90009:"
                 "99999")
 happyRight=Image("00000:"
                  "00909:"
                  "00000:"
                  "90009:"
                  "99999")

-unhappy=Image("00000:"
+unhappyFace=Image("00000:"
               "09090:"
               "00000:"
               "99999:"
               "90009")

-deadFace=Image("90009:"
-               "09090:"
+deadFace=Image("00000:"
+               "99099:"
                "90009:"
                "00000:"
                "99999")
 tick=Image("00000:"
            "00009:"
            "00090:"
            "90900:"
            "09000")
 cross=Image("90009:"
             "09090:"
             "00900:"
             "09090:"
             "90009")
+lvlUp=Image("90090:"
+            "90999:"
+            "90090:"
+            "90090:"
+            "99090")
 happy=True
 hungry=False
 sleepy=False
-dead=False
+death=False
 eyeMovementState=0
-deathTimer=100
+deathTimer=1000
 eyeMoveChance=0
 eyeMoveState=0
+moodChance=0
+expCap=100
+expCount=0
+level=1

 while True:
+    if expCount>=expCap:
+        level+=1
+        expCount=0
+        expCap=expCap*2
+        display.show(lvlUp)
+        sleep(200)

     eyeMoveChance=random.randint(0,100)
     if eyeMoveChance<=10:
         eyeMovementState=2